-C. Packaging of Items and Services Under OPPS - Cataract Surgery
+Packaging of Items and Services Under OPPS and the ASC Payment Systems-Cataract Surgery

-Two years ago, CMS solicited public comment regarding a number of packaging and bundling policies under the OPPS, among them whether they might adversely impact patient access and or provide inadequate payment.
-We are extremely disturbed that CMS has not responded to the significant comments we submitted or the letters sent by bipartisan members of Congress on this issue, and is only proposing to continue to pay for a specific non-opioid pain management drug separately in the ASC.
-Specifically, ASCRS, ASRS, OOSS, and SEE are concerned with the bundling of FDA-approved drugs that are administered at the time of cataract surgery-either during or at the end of the procedurebut have an indication for the treatment of post-operative pain and inflammation and/or other sequela of the surgery.
-ASCRS, OOSS, ASRS and SEE maintain that since these medications have a post-operative indication, they should not be considered surgical supplies bundled into the facility payment, but instead be covered and paid for under Medicare Part B. ASCs face the same challenges in affording to provide these drugs as they do to provide the specific non-opioid pain management drug CMS removed from the facility fee for that reason.
-In addition, CMS' policy will have the unintended consequence of stifling innovation because manufacturers do not have the assurance there will be a payment pathway when these new and innovative drugs come off pass-through.
+Three years ago, CMS solicited public comment regarding a number of packaging and bundling policies under its OPPS and the ASC payment systems, among them whether they might adversely impact patient access and or provide inadequate payment.
+We are extremely concerned that CMS has not responded to the significant comments we submitted, or the letters sent by bipartisan members of Congress on this issue, and is only proposing to continue to pay for one specific non-opioid pain management drug separately in the ASC.
+Specifically, ASCRS, ASRS, OOSS, and SEE are concerned with the bundling of FDAapproved drugs that are administered at the time of ophthalmic surgery-either before, during or at the end of the procedure- and have an indication for the treatment of postoperative pain and/or inflammation and/or other sequela of the surgery.
+ASCRS, OOSS, ASRS and SEE maintain that since these medications have a post-operative indication, they should not be considered surgical supplies bundled into the facility payment, but instead be covered and paid for under Medicare Part B, just as topical steroids and non-steroidals are paid under Part D. ASCs face the same challenges in affording to provide these drugs as they do to provide the specific non-opioid pain management drug(Exparel) CMS removed from the facility fee for that reason.
+Without addressing this issue, CMS' policy will have the unintended consequence of stifling innovation because manufacturers do not have the assurance there will be a payment pathway when these new and innovative drugs come off transitional pass-through payment status.

-Our organizations oppose CMS' policy that restricts separate payment for drugs administered at the time of the cataract procedure but are intended to treat post-operative pain and inflammation because it prevents patient access to these medications in the ASC setting.
-These medications are intended to replace some, or all, of the eye drops patients must administer post-procedure and that are covered and reimbursed separately under Medicare Part D Cataract patients are typically aged, and many have memory limitations, significant physical conditions, and comorbidities.
+Our organizations oppose CMS' policy that restricts separate payment for drugs administered at the time of the cataract procedure but are intended to treat post-operative pain and/or inflammation because it prevents patient access to these medications in the ASC setting.
+These medications are intended to replace some, or all, of the eye drops patients must administer post-procedure and that are covered and reimbursed separately under Medicare Part D. Many ophthalmic surgery patients are aged, and many have memory limitations, significant physical conditions, and comorbidities.
 Medications, administered by the surgeon at the time of surgery, are a valuable treatment alternative to post-op drops and have the potential to improve patient outcomes by reducing or eliminating the need for patient-administered post-operative medication.
-Because they have an FDA-approved postoperative indication, these drugs are unique and have benefits well beyond traditional surgical supplies.
+Because they have an FDA-approved post- operative indication, these drugs are unique and have benefits well beyond traditional surgical supplies.